Maharashtra: Cinema

-First Indian feature length film, Raja Harishchandra, was made in Maharashtra by Dadasaheb Phalke in 1913.
-Dadasaheb Phalke is widely considered the father of Indian cinema.
+The first Indian feature-length film, Raja Harishchandra, was made in Maharashtra by Dadasaheb Phalke in 1913.
+Phalke is widely considered the father of Indian cinema.
 The Dadasaheb Phalke Award is India's highest award in cinema, given annually by the Government of India for lifetime contribution to Indian cinema.

 The Marathi film industry, initially located in Kolhapur, has spread throughout Mumbai.
 Well known for its art films, the early Marathi film industry included acclaimed directors such as Dadasaheb Phalke, V. Shantaram, Raja Thakur, Bhalji Pendharkar, Pralhad Keshav Atre, Baburao Painter, and Dada Kondke.
 Some of the directors who made acclaimed films in Marathi are Jabbar Patel, Mahesh Manjrekar, Amol Palekar, and Sanjay Surkar.

 Durga Khote was one of the first women from respectable families to enter the film industry, thus breaking a social taboo.
 Lalita Pawar, Sulabha Deshpande, and Usha Kiran featured in Hindi and Marathi movies.
-In 70s and 80s, Smita Patil, Ranjana Deshmukh, Reema Lagoo featured in both Art and Mainstream movies in Hindi and Marathi.
+In 70s and 80s, Smita Patil, Ranjana Deshmukh, Reema Lagoo featured in both art and mainstream movies in Hindi and Marathi.
 Rohini Hattangadi starred in a number of acclaimed movies, and is the only Indian actress to win the BAFTA Award for Best Actress in a Supporting Role for her performance as Kasturba Gandhi in Gandhi (1982).
 Bhanu Athaiya was the first Indian to win an Oscar in Best Costume Design category for Gandhi (1982).
 In 90s and 2000s, Urmila Matondkar and Madhuri Dixit starred in critically acclaimed and high grossing films in Hindi and Marathi.

 In earliest days of Marathi cinema, Suryakant Mandhare was a leading star.
-In later years, Shriram Lagoo, Nilu Phule, Vikram Gokhale, Dilip Prabhavalkar played character roles in Theatre, and Hindi and Marathi films.
+In later years, Shriram Lagoo, Nilu Phule, Vikram Gokhale, Dilip Prabhavalkar played character roles in theatre, and Hindi and Marathi films.
 Ramesh Deo and Mohan Joshi played leading men in Mainstream Marathi movies.
-In 70s and 80s, Sachin Pilgaonkar, Ashok Saraf, and Laxmikant Berde created a "comedy film wave" in Marathi Cinema.
+In 70s and 80s, Sachin Pilgaonkar, Ashok Saraf, Laxmikant Berde and Mahesh Kothare created a "comedy film wave" in Marathi Cinema.